Classical Extraction: Stas-Otto and Ammonium Sulphate Methods

 The three recurring bench problems are emulsions, protein precipitates and pigment carryover.
 An emulsion at the chloroform interface usually breaks with a centrifuge spin at 3000 rpm for 10 minutes or with the addition of solid NaCl to raise the aqueous ionic strength.
 A protein precipitate that wraps around the analyte is salted out with saturated ammonium sulphate, decanted, and the supernatant re-partitioned.
 A heavily pigmented Fraction B from a liver homogenate, where bile and bilirubin tint the chloroform yellow-green, is decolourised by a brief shake with activated charcoal (50 to 100 mg per mL) followed by filtration, or by a second defatting wash before the alkaline pull.

 Preservation of viscera before extraction is non-negotiable.
 Saturated sodium chloride (common salt) is the standard Indian preservative because it inhibits putrefaction without reacting with the analytes.
 Formalin (formaldehyde solution) is forbidden for toxicology viscera because formaldehyde reacts with primary amine groups on alkaloids and forms methylene-bridged adducts that are no longer extractable into chloroform.
 A medico-legal autopsy that preserves viscera in formalin instead of saturated NaCl has effectively destroyed the toxicology evidence.
-This single point appears in every Indian SFSL standard operating procedure and in the Mukherjee and Modi textbooks of medical jurisprudence.
+This requirement is documented in Indian SFSL standard operating procedures and the standard Indian texts on medical jurisprudence.

 In the Stas-Otto extraction, which class of compounds is recovered in Fraction A (acidic ether pull at pH 2 to 3)?